MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 This method of authentication is discouraged because it's less secure than other flows.
 Also, this method is not interactive and is therefore **not compatible with any form of multi-factor authentication or consent prompting.** The application must already have consent from the user or a directory administrator.

 Furthermore, this method authenticates only work and school accounts; Microsoft accounts are not supported.
-For more information, see [Sign up your organization to use Azure Active Directory](/azure/active-directory/fundamentals/sign-up-organization).
+For more information, see [Sign up your organization to use Microsoft Entra ID](/azure/active-directory/fundamentals/sign-up-organization).

 :::code language="python" source="~/../python-sdk-docs-examples/show_subscription/use_username_password.py":::